What Personalized Professional Learning Pathways Can Do

 “Through this work my eyes have been opened to things I believed in my heart but couldn’t articulate.
 Something crazy just happened in the world.
 We owe it to children to learn something and make a positive change from it,” Townley said.
 “If we just go back to how things were, we learned nothing, and we’re not advocating for them.”

 Creating transformational learning experiences requires commitment, collaboration and capacity building among stakeholders.
 Connect, share resources and reflect with personalized learning peers across the country.
-Join the Leading Change Personalized Learning Community today!
+Join the national Lead for Learners network today!

 THE AUTHOR